shakes76/PatternAnalysis-2024/recognition/ADNI_s4763354/README.md

 ### Approach 1
 I initially trained the GFNet model using the [pre-existing GFNet classes](https://github.com/raoyongming/GFNet) on the preprocessed ADNI images.
 There are two functions to define the model, `GFNet` and `GFNetPyramid`.
 The `GFNet` function implements the core architecture of the Global Filter Network while GFNetPyramid introduces a pyramid structure that processes features at multiple scales.
 I used `GFNet` as it has a simplier model architecture which prevents overfitting and is well-suited for small dataset.
 Here is the model parameters:
 ```
-- Image size: 224x224       #pixels for input brain scan images.
+- Image size: 224x224    #Pixels for input brain scan images.
-- Patch size: 16x16         #The image is divided into patches of size 16x16 for processing.
+- Patch size: 16x16      #Image is divided into patches for processing.
-- Embedding dimensions:512  #These define the feature map sizes at different stages of the network.
+- Embedding dim:512      #Define the feature map sizes at different stages.
 - Depth: 19              #Number of transformer blocks in each stage
 - MLP ratio:4            #A multiplier for the hidden dimension size in the MLP layers
-- Normalization layer       #LayerNorm is applied at each stage for stable training.
+- Normalization layer    #Stabilize training.
-- Dropout rates: 0.25       #Used to prevent overfitting by randomly dropping some connections or neurons
+- Dropout rates: 0.25    #Prevent overfitting by randomly drop some connections or neurons
 ```
 But I quickly realized that the performance was suboptimal due to the relatively small data size to a Transformer model, reaching 66% test accuracy.
 Transformer model usually requires a substantial amount of data for robust performance.
 Initially, my model overfitted with training accuracy around 96.77% but only 78.33% and 57.41% for validation and test accuracy respectively.
 I adjusted hyperparameters to deal with overfitting as follows.
 The training and validation accuracy is 83% and 72%, with 66% test accuracy.
 ```